Restaurant Email Examples

 • Clear instructions on placing orders and deadlines.

-• The email design resonates with Christmas.
+• The design resonates with the Christmas emails.

 4. “Meet the Chef” Email (by PosterMyWall)

-PosterMyWall planned this amazing email template to introduce the Chef and the next special of the week.
+PosterMyWall planned this amazing restaurant email template to introduce the Chef and the next special of the week.

 This email is good because